Many consider The Ricky Nelson songs from the late fifties to be some of the best rock & roll recordings of his era.

 As Ricky grew more popular Ozzie realized that it was going to be nearly impossible to work Ricky's songs into every show plot, so Ozzie filmed Ricky singing "Travelin' Man."

 He then superimposed some travel scenes over the file and tacked it onto a show episode at the end.
 And as the story goes, the first music video was born.
 Learn how the manager of one artist disliked the song and gave it to Ricky's band member.
-Read about it here.
+Read about it from the Travelin' Man video link below.

 Content on the back of Albums or the inside of double albums is really what I like best about the vinyl record albums.
 The Ricky Nelson Album that I have with great content is a double album called simply "Ricky Nelson."